Sayvai/martian-robots/README.md

 ## Missing tasks / future considerations

-- Implement "Lost" (out-of-bounds) functionality
+- Implement "Lost" (out-of-bounds) functionality ✅ (implemented within 10 minutes of resumption of work, post-submission.)
-- Implement validation of text instruction entries
+- Implement validation of text instruction entries. (possible solution: implement separate validation functions to check for maximum coordinate value, and instruction string length limit), and invoke those validation functions within onHandleInstructions().
+If there are any validation errors, then push to new local component state `[errors, setErrors]` as an array of errors, and render out all invalid messages, and stop from further processing instructions.
 - Refactor out calculations into its own exportable functions to be imported into the component.
 Easier to write isolated unit tests per function.
 - Style up the component better